 Nicole previously served as Director of Communications for the Pennsylvania State Association of Boroughs and Editor of the Borough News Magazine.
 She was instrumental in co-founding the Brush Valley Preservation Association in her own community and dedicating her efforts to preserving 2,000 acres.
 She also volunteers with various organizations within in her community.

 She enjoys hiking Pennsylvania’s wild places with her husband and pup; playing in the garden; reading, cooking and traveling.

 Nate Lotze, Communications Specialist

 Nate Lotze joined PALTA in 2016.
-He writes and edits various communication materials, manages social media accounts, curates website content, and spearheads projects to better tell the story of conservation.
+He writes and edits communication materials and resources at ConservationTools.org; manages PALTA’s social media presence; curates website content; and spearheads projects to better tell the story of conservation.
 Before moving to Harrisburg, he managed an organic vegetable farm in North Carolina and organized support for climate action in Ohio.
 He graduated from Kenyon College, where he majored in English and was captain of the baseball team.

 Nate’s passion for land conservation can be traced back to childhood summers spent on a third-generation family tree farm in Wisconsin.
 These days he enjoys the great outdoors by riding his bike and sleeping in tents whenever possible.
-He also has an affinity for books made of paper, world travel, and the Oxford comma.
+He also likes books made of paper, world travel, and the Oxford comma.

 Carol Grayshaw, Office and Project Administrator